 Recruitment KPIs are business insights that allow HR professionals to optimize the recruiting process, improve their performance, and enhance productivity.
 With the aid of in the moment insights, HR teams can make smart strategic decisions to reach their recruiting goals.

 Such insights are critical in establishing a healthy HR process and, ultimately, bringing sustainable development to the company and its resources.
 We will now go into more detail about what you can learn from such indicators and what kind of assistance they can offer.

-What Can Be Learned From Recruitment Metrics?
+What You Can Learn From Recruitment Metrics

-Before we get into the finer details and specifics metric tools to use for your recruitment dashboards, it’s important to understand what exactly you can learn from recruiting metrics.
+Before we get into the finer details and specific metric tools to use for your recruitment dashboards, it’s important to understand what exactly you can learn from recruiting metrics.
 Start by considering the following points:

 - How long does it take to hire employees?

 - Is your potential candidate the right fit for the job?